 Yo.
 This is my gang.
 We roll through the woods like a failed rocket ship crashing through the roof of a phone-screen manufacturing facility.
 Over the past 10 years I have amassed a small library of foraging and survival books which helped build my foundational skills.
 However, in 2020 I became obsessed with all wild edibles.
 So why did I create this page?
-Two reasons: First, it provides a point of contact for other foragers in SD (seriously, send me a message!).
+Two reasons: First, it provides a point of contact for other foragers in South Dakota (seriously, send me a message!).
 And second, it helps me learn and remember all of the plants, bugs, and mushrooms available to me during different seasons of the year.

 Cicada – Super delicious.
 Boil for 4 minutes then fry in oil.
 Use in recipes that call for chicken.
 Haven’t figured out an efficient way to gather them but find them all over in town while hiking.
 June-Sept?